freesewing/freesewing/markdown/org/docs/designs/uma/cutting/en.md

 ---

 Uma typically consists of a front, a back, and a lined gusset.
-In that constallation, this is the cut list:
+In that constellation, this is the cut list:

 - **Main fabric**
   - Part 1: Cut **1 front**